Presentation

 In general, the meetings in person will be, most probably, at the EDA Annual Convention.

-Generally, working groups will only meet in person occasionally, and most meetings will be held by videoconference.
+Generally, working groups will only meet in person occasionally, and most meetings will be held via videoconference.

-The working groups are meant to be composed by volunteer professionals from the industry and the leadership of one spokesperson.
+The working groups are meant to be composed of volunteer professionals from the industry and the leadership of one spokesperson.

 All the meetings and proceedings of the working groups will generally follow a defined process, with clear and transparent communication to all the members, within the budget of the organization itself and standardized documentation handling,